Increase in eosinophil cationic protein is one of the reasons for the cerebrovascular diseases and related neurological disorders

 - autoimmune diseases (neurological manifestation of systemic lupus erythematosus — neurolupus).

-As the reasons are quite individual, additional hypotheses probably should base on the patient’s anamnesis.
+As the reasons are quite individual, additional hypotheses probably should be based on the afflicted person’s anamnesis.

 * The information may be updated and expanded *